Cabinet Refinishing Best Practices Part 3: Advanced Techniques for a Flawless Finish

 A flawless finish starts with a perfectly smooth substrate.
 Follow these steps:

-• Degrease thoroughly: Use a dedicated degreaser to remove kitchen grime.
+• Degrease thoroughly: Use a dedicated degreaser (like TSP substitute) to remove kitchen grime.
+Even a thin layer of grease will ruin adhesion.

-• Grain fill: For open-grain woods like oak, apply a grain filler to create a smooth surface.
+• Grain fill: For open-grain woods like oak, apply a wood grain filler (e.g., Aqua Coat or Timbermate) to create a smooth surface.
 This is often overlooked but critical for a perfect finish.
+Allow it to dry completely, then sand with 220-grit.

 💡